CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/manufacturing-order-status.md

 When an operation is started in [CompuTec PDC](/docs/pdc/), the Manufacturing Order status is automatically updated to Started on the Resource Planning Board and Scheduling if it was previously in Released status.

 ---
-Understanding Manufacturing Order statuses ensures smooth production management by defining what actions can be performed at each stage.
-Whether manually adjusted or system-triggered, these statuses help streamline scheduling, material handling, and process tracking.